KipCollo/Frontend-Revision/5.0 Angular/forms/Readme.md

 3. FormArray -  the same values and status for an array of form controls.
 4. ControlValueAccessor - Creates a bridge between Angular FormControl instances and built-in DOM elements.

-## Angular's FormBuilder and how is it used

-Angular's FormBuilder is a utility class that provides a concise way to define and create form controls and form groups.
+Angular's `FormBuilder` is a utility class that provides a concise way to define and create form controls and form groups.
 It simplifies the process of creating and managing form controls by providing methods to define form controls with validation rules and default values.
-It is used by injecting the FormBuilder service into a
+It is used by injecting the FormBuilder service into a component and invoking its methods to create form controls and groups.

+Angular's `FormGroup class` is used to represent a group of form controls.
+It is used to create a container for multiple form controls that are related to each other.
+Angular's
+`FormControl class` is used to represent a single form control.
+It is used to define and manage the value, validation rules, and state of an individual form control.

+Angular's `Validators class` is a utility class that provides a set of pre-built validators that can be used to validate form controls in Angular forms.
+It includes validators for required fields, minimum and maximum values, email addresses, and more.Validators are typically used when defining form controls in reactive forms or template-driven forms.

 - Setup in template-driven forms